The Untamed (TV series): Casting

+Xiao Zhan was announced as the lead actor in April 2018.

 Lu Zhixing, who dubbed Wei Wuxian in the audio drama, and Bian Jiang, who dubbed Lan Wangji in the donghua adaptation of Mo Dao Zu Shi, were hired to voice Wei Wuxian and Lan Wangji in the series.

 Design and concept

 According to producer Yang Xia, while designing the sets and costumes of the different sects, the team started out by searching for a culture placement where the design could be based on.
-The costume designer of the drama is Chen Tongxun.
+The costume designer for the drama is Chen Tongxun.

-For the Gusu Lan sect, influence from the Song Dynasty were taken into consideration while designing the costumes and sets.
+For the Gusu Lan sect, influence from the Song dynasty were taken into consideration while designing the costumes and sets.
 While designing the "Jingshi", blue and green shades were used to showcase the elegance and dignified strength/character of the sect; while darker shades of wood were used to show off the magnificence.
 Cascading collars and sleeves were used to design the clothes, to highlight the strictness of the sect.

 For the Yunmeng Jiang sect, influences from the Hubei and Jianghan district were taken.
 Warm and light colors were used to showcase the cheerful and free-spirited nature of the sect.
 The architecture and sets were designed to be widely spaced, and yarn was used to create the feeling of "transparency".
 Narrow sleeves and neat designs were used to highlight the "wandering pugilistic" feel of the sect.
 A water recycling device was used in the lotus lake of the set, allowing ripples to be seen on the lake surface.
 A special ceiling was built for the ancestral hall.

 For the Qinghe Nie sect, the set was designed to be surrounded by high walls and the entrance isn't easily seen because it was often invaded by Qishan Wen sect.
 For Qishan Wen sect, designs from the Shang dynasty were used.
 For Lanling Jin sect, the designs were inspired by the luxurious and elegance of the Tang dynasty.